revolution-robotics/roadrunner-debian/README.md

 ## Bootstrap root filesystem

-To bootstrap Debian buster and install firmware to the filesystem _rootfs_, if Debian caching proxy server,
+To bootstrap Debian bullseye and install firmware to the filesystem _rootfs_, if Debian caching proxy server,
 [Apt-Cacher NG](https://www.unix-ag.uni-kl.de/~bloch/acng/),
 is installed and configured on localhost, use: